k3ssdev/horizon-jpl-api-java/README.md

 ## About the Horizons API

-The Horizons API provides access to JPL's Horizonss system.
+The JPL Horizons on-line solar system data and ephemeris computation service provides access to key solar system data and flexible production of highly accurate ephemerides for solar system objects (1,299,227 asteroids, 3,881 comets, 290 planetary satellites {includes satellites of Earth and dwarf planet Pluto}, 8 planets, the Sun, L1, L2, select spacecraft, and system barycenters).

 To make use of the API, an input file must be created containing settings appropriate for the desired ephemeris results.
-Please refer to the Horizonss batch example/instructions for detailed information on the possible settings.
-Note that an alternate Horizonss API is also available, which uses the HTTP GET method to send Horizonss parameters as query parameters via the URL.
+Please refer to the Horizons batch example/instructions for detailed information on the possible settings.
+Note that an alternate Horizons API is also available, which uses the HTTP GET method to send Horizons parameters as query parameters via the URL.

 ## Java Horizons API Query